Posts Tagged ‘Italian’

 Put 2/3 cup of the cream and all the butter in a large saucepan that will later accommodate all the pasta.
 Simmer it over medium heat for less than a minute, until the butter and cream have thickened.
 Turn off the heat.

 Drop the fettuccine in a big pot of boiling salted water.
 If the pasta is fresh, it will take just seconds.
 If it’s dry, it will take a few minutes.
 Cook the fettuccine firmer than usual, because it will finish cooking in the pan with the butter and cream.
-Drain the pasta immediately and thoroughly when it’s done and transfer to the pan containing the butter and cream.
+Drain the pasta, and transfer it to the pan containing the butter and cream.

 Turn the heat under the pan on low, and toss the fettuccine, coating with the sauce.
 Add the rest of the cream, all the grated cheese, 1/2 teaspoon salt, the pepper and the nutmeg.
-Toss briefly until the sauce has thickened and the fettuccine are well coated.
+Toss briefly until the sauce has thickened and the fettuccine is well coated.
 Taste and correct for salt.

 Serve immediately!